Shōta Chida: Titles and other championships

 Chida's only appearance in a major title match was in 2017 when he was the challenger for the Kiō title.
 He has, however, won one non-major title tournament: the 13th Asahi Cup Open in 2020.

 Awards and honors

 Chida has received a number of Japan Shogi Association Annual Shogi Awards during career.
 He won the award for "Best New Player" for 2014–15 as well as the awards for "Most Games Won", "Most Games Played", the Masuda Award for 2016–17 and the Masuda Award for 2021–2021.
 His "Masuda Award" for 2016–2017 was for his development of Bishop Exchange Reclining Silver variations with King-42/Gold-62/Rook-81 and Rapid Attack Left Mino strategies against Yagura.

 Year-end prize money and game fee ranking

 Chida has finished in the "Top 10" of the JSA's year-end prize money and game fee rankings once since turning professional: 10th place with JPY 16,920,000 in earnings in 2020.

+Personal life

+Chiba is married to women's professional shogi player Marika Nakamura.
+The pair got married in September 2023.
+In September 2025, the couple's first child, a daughter, was born.